ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 throw_unless(34, subwallet_id == stored_subwallet);
 ```

-We will need to add this value to the starting date of the contract, so save it in the variable:
+We will need to add the above value to the initial data of the contract, so the variable needs to be saved as follows:

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">